forwards/website_source/README.md

 **For `.Rmd`, please make sure the files are small and reproducible to build on Travis CI.**

-**Replace large `.Rmd` files with rendered `.md` files will make the build faster.**
+**Replacing large `.Rmd` files with rendered `.md` files will make the build faster.**

 There are currently three  different types of content on the website, described further below.

-Use non-master branches for draft post.
+Use non-master branches for drafts.
 Preview the result on https://rforwards-auto.github.io/

 ### Blog Posts